— The strange world of Alfred Wainwright —

 A few days ago I watched a BBC documentary called Wainwright: The Man Who Loved the Lakes.
 For some reason – perhaps it was my mood that day – it seemed a much better programme than when I first saw it a few years ago.
 It moved me greatly.
 It stood out in sharp relief from all the other TV programmes and books about Wainwright and his walks that the ever growing Wainwright ‘industry’ has spawned, milking his memory and achievements for all their worth, and then some.

-From the early 1950s through to the 1970s, Wainwright wrote a series of unique and original guidebooks to hiking the mountains of the English Lake District.
+From the early 1950s through to the 1970s, Wainwright wrote a series of unique and original guidebooks for hiking in the mountains of the English Lake District.
 He was an intensely shy man who shunned publicity and most social contact.
 Even his marriage was a solitary affair: it had been, for very many years, and to use his own word, loveless.
 He felt trapped.
 The days were spent working quietly alone in his office, the evenings alone writing, and the weekends walking with only himself for company.
 He and his wife briefly exchanged words as she served him his pie and chips, pie and mash, or chips and steak.
-And, during his thirteen years of research, he used only public transport to get to and from his walks.
+And, during most of his thirteen years of research, he used only public transport to get to and from his walks.
 No easy task.
 He would tramp the fells in wool and tweed, sporting a tie and, later in life, a flat cap.
 There is no printer’s typeface in his books.
-Each page is printed exactly as it was handwritten and hand-drawn by Wainwright, with awe-inspiring precision and brimming with intricate diagrams, hand-drawn maps and various asides with the occasional well-judged quip.
+Each page is printed exactly as it was handwritten and drawn by Wainwright, with awe-inspiring precision and brimming with intricate diagrams, hand-drawn maps and various asides with the occasional well-judged quip.
 Their original format, the control, aesthetic beauty and the love of his subject which oozes from each page, seem now almost part of the mental landscape of the Lake District itself.
 Few walkers can think of the Lakeland region and not also think of this man as somehow intimately bound up with it.
 What a sublime thing that is.
-To hold up the glass through which these ancient hills are seen.
+To be the prism through which these ancient hills are seen.
 He was forty-five when he embarked on the immense task he had set himself.
 It was carried out unpaid and initially without knowing that the books would sell.
 He remained working nine till five at his local council offices until he was sixty.
-The whole project was conducted entirely alone with only the vague faith in his own pioneering vision.
+The whole project was conducted entirely alone with only the faith in his own pioneering vision.
 It seems somehow fitting that it was a solitary exercise, that the play of the land upon his soul was best appreciated alone, and imagining it happening any other way becomes almost inconceivable.
-As I watched the documentary, the whole phenomenon of Wainwright became as fateful, solid and immense as the mountains he wrote about and to which he is now indelibly linked.
+As I watched the documentary, the whole phenomenon of Wainwright became as fateful, solid and immense as mountains about which he wrote and to which he is now indelibly linked.

 By the end of it I was left, as surely many are whenever they think of him, with the impression of Wainwright forever alone upon the fells, as if he is still there and all of Lakeland’s solitude is drawn into him as he weaves his way this way and that.
 Towards the end of his fifth book, in describing his state of mind while researching it, he says: “… these were glorious days for me.
 Days of absolute freedom, days of feeling like the only man on earth.”
-And I was struck in that moment that maybe that is the very best we can sometimes be given on our walks, whether low or high: a feeling, or a mood, in which we find every part of our being filled with serenity, moments when we know with great certainty that nothing should be other than it is; and the path beneath our feet, having long known of our coming, silently welcomes us.
+And I was struck in that moment that maybe that is the very best we can sometimes be given on our walks, whether low down or high up: a feeling, or a mood, in which we find every part of our being filled with serenity, moments when we know with great certainty that nothing should be other than it is; and the path beneath our feet, having long known of our coming, silently welcomes us.

 Copyright © 2014 David Hansard / davidhansard.wordpress.com